 The Adams Wilderness Trail, as it is known, includes both a three-mile and a nine-mile loop.
 And both walkers and runners might have the opportunity to spot the wildlife this patch of forest is known for.

 Mandarin Museum and Walter Jones Historical Park

-Once a small farming village all its own and now a neighborhood in southern Jacksonville south of I-295 near the San Jose Boulevard exit Mandarin was once known for shipping its oranges grapefruit lemons and other produce to the North.
+Once a small farming village all its own, and now a neighborhood in southern Jacksonville, Mandarin was once known for shipping its oranges, grapefruit, lemons, and other produce to the North.

 Big Talbot Island State Park

-Beyond Boneyard Beach and the other attractions on Big Talbot Island check out early Florida plantation history nearby at the Fort George Island Cultural State Park or explore the unspoiled undeveloped beaches of Little Talbot Island with its five miles of beaches plus maritime forests dunes and salt marshes.
+Beyond Boneyard Beach and the other attractions on Big Talbot Island, check out early Florida plantation history nearby at Fort George Island Cultural State Park, or explore the unspoiled undeveloped beaches of Little Talbot Island with its five miles of beaches, plus maritime forests, dunes, and salt marshes.